 Q: How common is polycystic ovary syndrome (PCOS)

 PCOS is a health problem that affects 1 in 10 women worldwide in their childbearing age and it hosts a spectrum of embarrassing and upsetting symptoms for the women.
-At least 50% of PCOS women did not have proper diagnosis.
+Most of PCOS women did not have proper diagnosis.

 Q:What is PCOS?